python/cpython/Doc/c-api/typeobj.rst

    index which is passed to :attr:`sq_item`.
 If :attr:`sq_length` is *NULL*, the index is passed as is to the function.

-.. cmember:: ssizeobjargproc PySequenceMethods.sq_ass_item
+.. c:member:: ssizeobjargproc PySequenceMethods.sq_ass_item

-   This function is used by :cfunc:`PySequence_SetItem` and has the same signature.
+   This function is used by :c:func:`PySequence_SetItem` and has the same signature.
 This slot may be left to *NULL* if the object does not support item assignment.

-.. cmember:: objobjproc PySequenceMethods.sq_contains
+.. c:member:: objobjproc PySequenceMethods.sq_contains

-   This function may be used by :cfunc:`PySequence_Contains` and has the same signature.
-This slot may be left to *NULL*, in this case :cfunc:`PySequence_Contains` simply traverses the sequence until it finds a match.
+   This function may be used by :c:func:`PySequence_Contains` and has the same signature.
+This slot may be left to *NULL*, in this case :c:func:`PySequence_Contains` simply traverses the sequence until it finds a match.

-.. cmember:: binaryfunc PySequenceMethods.sq_inplace_concat
+.. c:member:: binaryfunc PySequenceMethods.sq_inplace_concat

-   This function is used by :cfunc:`PySequence_InPlaceConcat` and has the same signature.
+   This function is used by :c:func:`PySequence_InPlaceConcat` and has the same signature.
 It should modify its first operand, and return it.

-.. cmember:: ssizeargfunc PySequenceMethods.sq_inplace_repeat
+.. c:member:: ssizeargfunc PySequenceMethods.sq_inplace_repeat

-   This function is used by :cfunc:`PySequence_InPlaceRepeat` and has the same signature.
+   This function is used by :c:func:`PySequence_InPlaceRepeat` and has the same signature.
 It should modify its first operand, and return it.

 ..
 XXX need to explain precedence between mapping and sequence